WolfgangMehner/vim-plugins/awk-support/README.md

    Awk template library.
 It can also be set up via the wizard.

    (Read more about the template system in the plug-in documentation.)

-(1.4) Make the plug-in help accessible by typing the following command on the Vim command line:

-      :helptags $HOME/.vim/doc/

 (1.5) Consider additional settings in the file `$HOME/.vimrc`.
 The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions